 According to Boon, these relatively independent parts remain fragmented and dissociated as they are in conflict with one another and some parts find other parts unacceptable.

 The individual needs to come to an accommodation with each of these parts and empathize, in a self-compassionate way, with the reason why they developed (ie in response to early life trauma).
-Only then can these parts become reconciled with one another, amalgamated and healthily integrated into a cohesive personality and start to express themselves in helpful ways (prior to successful integration they can often generate unhelpful and self-destructive behaviours).
+Only then can these parts become reconciled with one another, amalgamated and healthily integrated into a cohesive personality, and start to express themselves in helpful ways (prior to successful integration they can often generate unhelpful and self-destructive behaviors).